cloudfoundry-tutorials/cf4devs/site/content/services/managed-services.md

 ### Deprovisioning a service instance

-A service instance may be bound to more than one application or none.
+A service instance may be bound to more than one application or to none.
 Unbinding only removes access for a previously-bound application; it doesn't delete the service instance or any data that it holds.

-A service instance can be deprovisioned and deleted completely via the CLI (do not delete the postgres service instance now, as we'll be using it in the next section).
+A service instance can be deprovisioned and deleted completely via the CLI.
+(Do not delete the postgres service instance now, as we'll be using it in the next section.)

 ```
 cf delete-service training-app-db